kirilligum/ai-web3-lecture-mit-2024/slides.md

 ---

 ## Slide 8: Missing for Ideal AI Web3

 - **Content**:
-  - Peer-reviewed data for high quality.
+  - Peer-reviewed system for high quality data.
   - Efficient GPU rollup to reduce costs.
   - Applications: AI voting (DAO delegates), attestation for creators.
 - **Image Placeholder**: A conceptual image of a voting system and artists being paid.